 At the Black Hawk

 Then there are of course the 4 Black Hawk session discs with those trotting titles as Whisper Not and Step Lightly...
 S7577, S7578, S7579, and S7580; also sound by technician (recording engineer) Howard Holzer.
-Even if Holzer worked together with Roy DuNann for a specific recording - as the Harold Land disc Grooveyard - one can not deny hearing his, Holzer's influence.
+Even if Holzer worked together with Roy DuNann for a specific recording - as the Harold Land disc 'Grooveyard' - one can not deny hearing his, Holzer's influence.
 That is the opposite of the crisp and clear 'West Side Story' recording of pianist Andre Previn on S7572 made by Roy Dunann.
-Howard Holzer, who had worked with Capitol Records as well, and made recordings of Herb Alpert, left Contemporary in 1961 to start his own business, Holzer Audio Engineering Corporation (HAEC).
+Howard Holzer, who had worked with Capitol Records as well, left Contemporary in 1961 to start his own business, Holzer Audio Engineering Corporation (HAEC).
 He and his company invented, designed and introduced products for the production, cutting and manufacture of records.
 He worked for A&M and recorded Herp Alpert.
 Howard Holzer died on July 29, 1974, in a plane crash.
 (Source: Audio Engineering Society - AES.)

 LKS, LKL, LAC